 The UK Government does not recommend attempting to exchange a UK driving license for a French one ahead of Brexit, unless lost, stolen or expiring, or to update a category change, because of a considerable backlog in processing requests.
 The Centre d’Expertise et de Ressources des Titres (CERT) is being reorganised to deal with the backlog which is said to be between 8 to 12 months at this writing.

-Post-Brexit, if you are resident in France before the day the UK leaves the EU, you do not need to exchange your licence to drive legally in France, unless you fall under one of the mandatory conditions previously mentioned.
+When Brexit comes into full effect, if you are resident in France before 2021, you may not need to exchange your licence to drive legally in France, unless you fall under one of the mandatory conditions previously mentioned.
 According to the UK Government Brexit information site, because of the backlog French authorities will continue to recognise British licences just as before Brexit.
 It is not clear at this time how the distinction will be made between Britons living in France and others who are just visiting.

 For Brits already residing in France, specific and reciprocal provisions will later specify the terms of exchange for holders of a British license.